Ma1yys/Hexit/README.md

 ```
 It should work because it works on replit.com

 (Release only for Windows for now.
-When i have time i will make a release for linux)
+When i have time i will make a release for Linux)